scott-huberty/eyelinkio/docs/roadmap.rst

 This page describes some of the limitations of the current implementation, and items in need of discussion.

-- **Support for Binocular data**:
-    The current implementation does not support
-    reading binocular data.
-Adding this support likely will not be trivial.
-    See `this issue <https://github.com/scott-huberty/eyelinkio/issues/4>`_ for more
-    information.

 - **Support for all sample fields**:
     The current implementation only supports
     reading ``xpos``, ``ypos``, and ``pupil size`` sample fields.
 We should add support for